 The goal is to have three calendar/clock displays (red/green/yellow)

 that you can set via a keypad.
-In addition there will be a flux
+In addition there is a flux

-capacitor, a spedometer, various meters, and any other random
+capacitor, a spedometer, various energy meters, and a

 The Raspberry-Pi controls everything over i2c.
 The Pi (running

 Linux) is a bit of overkill, as any board that can keep time and drive

 an i2c bus could run things.

 The display is run by a series of HT16K33 chips

 (I use the breakout boards from adafruit).

 Each chip can run up to 16x8 LEDs plus read a keypad matrix.